Relacibo/hyprmcsr/docs/003-usage.md

 - Automatically sets the `instance_wrapper.sh` as the "WrapperCommand" in your PrismLauncher instance config.
 - You can restart Minecraft yourself, if it crashes via PrismLauncher (GUI or CLI).
 - All post-launch actions (window handling, audio, etc.) are now handled by `instance_wrapper.sh` after Minecraft starts.
+- By default, `hyprmcsr destroy` will be called automatically if you cancel or close `hyprmcsr start` (e.g. with Ctrl+C), so all keybinds and remaps are cleaned up safely.

 Example for an alternative profile:
 ```bash